Nikolas023/WebServerClassworkFall2024/Classwork/Sept9/README.md

 The computer uses cache to load webpages that you frequently visit quicker.
 If you disable cache it will have to re-load everything (it uses memory/disk cache).
 CTRL F5 allows you to load the webpage without using cache.

+Use nslookup to lookup dns info.

+Ex: nslookup google.com

+CDNs allow you to reference a server rather than using your local files.
+Upload stuff to cdns like cloudfare.